phillycc/Iron-Yard-Assignments/JavaScript-Array-Methods.md

 ### Generic Methods

-These methods pertain to "array-like" objects which can be iterated through with code like that of an array, but the object cannot actually invoke actual array methods, as described above.
+These methods pertain to "array-like" objects, such as argument and strings, which have a numeric length property and corresponding non-negative integer properties.

+They can inherit the methods from Array.prototype: reverse, sort, push, pop, shift, unshift, splice, concat, slice, indexOf, lastIndexOf, forEach, map, reduce, reduceRight, filter, some, and every.